Bobliuuu/Distributed-Cryptography/README.md

 # Distributed Cryptography
-Encrypting the future together, one bit at a time.
+Encrypting the future together, a bit at a time.

 ### https://distributedcryptography.tk/